git-town/git-town/docs/ARCHITECTURE.md

 #### One concept per file

-Go recommends a programming style where each Go file contains many different concepts (type definitions, functions, constants).
-In contrast, in the Git Town codebase each concept is located in its own file.
-This allows finding concepts by filename.
+In the Git Town codebase each concept (such as type definitions, functions, or constants) is located in its own file.
+This organization simplifies the process of locating specific concepts by opening the file with the matching name.